DOOM II

 - 9 % negative mentions

 The graphics of Doom II are widely regarded as dated, reflecting its 1994 origins, yet they maintain a nostalgic charm that resonates with many players.
-While some critiques highlight the lack of color and detail compared to modern titles, others appreciate the game's iconic enemy designs and atmospheric visuals that contribute to its enduring appeal.
-Overall, the graphics may not impress by today's standards, but they effectively complement the gameplay and can be enhanced through various mods for a more modern experience.
+While some critiques highlight the lack of color and detail compared to modern titles, others appreciate the game's iconic enemy designs and atmospheric visuals, which still evoke a strong sense of immersion.
+Overall, the graphics may not impress by today's standards, but they are often seen as a fitting complement to the game's engaging gameplay and retro aesthetic.

 “The game's iconic enemy designs, imaginative environments, and visceral gore effects create a unique and captivating aesthetic that holds up well, even by today's standards.”